Fort Pierce Bicycle Accident Lawyer

 What Should I Do If I Was Hurt in a Bicycle Accident?

-If you were seriously injured in a bicycle accident, get the medical attention you need and keep records of every doctor visit, treatment recommendation, prescription, and anything else related to your health and wellbeing.
+If you have sustained serious injuries in a bicycle accident, ensure that you seek the necessary medical attention and maintain records of each doctor visit, treatment recommendation, prescription, and any other information relevant to your health and wellbeing.
 Also, make note of any time you miss from work and other effects on your life and livelihood in general.
 Next, make an appointment with a bicycle accident lawyer in your area to discuss your options for obtaining compensation for your injuries and damages arising from the accident.
 It’s best to talk to a lawyer before accepting any money from an insurance company to ensure you get the full value of your personal injury claim.

 What Evidence Do I Need to Recover Compensation after a Bike Accident?

 In addition to documenting medical treatment you receive after a bike accident, other important evidence that can help your bike accident injury claim includes the police report taken at the scene of the accident, witness statements, and your bike, itself.
 It’s best to leave your bicycle and other damaged property, such as your clothing and/or bike helmet, in the same condition as after the accident.
 Together, all these items can help support a strong bike accident injury claim.

 Why Should I Hire a Bicycle Accident Lawyer to Handle My Bike Accident Injury Claim?

 Bike accident injury cases are rarely straightforward and frequently involve complex legal issues.
 Insurance companies don’t want to pay for the expensive medical treatment bike accident injuries often require.
 An experienced Florida bike accident lawyer can protect your rights as an injury victim and assert your right to fair compensation under Florida law.
 If you were injured in a bicycle accident in Saint Lucie County or Martin County, please contact Sholtes Law, PLLC in Fort Pierce for a free, no-commitment consultation.
 Should you decide to hire us, we’ll start working on your case right away, so you can focus on your recovery.